stylehouse/zap/README.md

 ## long description

-A terminal program to automate running and monitoring all these commands.
+A terminal program to automate running and monitoring all these commands, having fixups for common error-response side-tracking.

-It to present an interface (curses) listing things running normally.
+It present an interface (curses) listing things running normally or catching fire.

-Run a bunch of commands at one, tailing the outputs.
+Run a bunch of commands at once, tailing the outputs.

 Sysadmin glue code for clusters of vms with various sshfs etc commands involved in their running.